syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Validation.md

 ---

-# Validation
+# Validation in ASP.NET RichTextEditor

 Validate the RichTextEditor’s value on form submission by applying ValidationRules and ValidationMessage to the RichTextEditor.

-N> [jquery.validate.min](http://cdn.syncfusion.com/js/assets/external/jquery.validate.min.js) script file should be referred for validation, for more details, refer [here](http://jqueryvalidation.org/documentation).
+N> [jquery.validate.min](https://cdn.syncfusion.com/js/assets/external/jquery.validate.min.js) script file should be referred for validation, for more details, refer [here](https://jqueryvalidation.org/documentation/).

 ## jQuery Validation Methods